18 Free Effects for After Effects & Premiere Pro [Plugins]

-When editing any project…there are moments when a visual effect can be applied to help the story be told.
-These effects can emphasis something to make it more evident, subtly isolate a certain element or blend several assets into one shot.
+When editing any project, there are moments when a visual effect can be applied to help the story be told.
+These effects can emphasize something to make it more evident, subtly isolate a certain element or blend several assets into one shot.
 Sometimes these effects are added only as eye candy to add production value to a project.
 Ideally, you are not adding visual effects to hide mistakes or to cover up deficiencies in the story…but this has been know to happen.
 (Guilty as charged!)

 Plugins help us accomplish effects that are often too time consuming or expensive to create from scratch.

 The task of VFX has steadily fallen more and more onto the lap of editors.
 It is our job to deliver as much of the final image (within reason) so that the director/client/agency has an accurate assessment of what it will look like.
 Plugins allow us to create stunning visuals right inside our NLE or one of the numerous VFX programs available.
 You can deliver broadcast quality footage for a TV show or a feature film right from the confines of your apartment, cave, home, hotel or other dwelling.

 A lot of editors (who enjoy paying gigs) are now expected to be “one-man shops” that can handle picture edit, VFX, sound design and even music/score.
-It’s not the ideal situation as each one of these elements is their own discipline that takes years of experience to comprehend and master.
+It is not the ideal situation as each one of these elements is their own discipline that takes years of experience to comprehend and master.
 Add to that an understanding of ever-changing skillsets, acquisition formats and delivery requirements…and your brain can literally overload and shut down.

 The dance between creative and technical is one that every editor strives to conquer and make instinctual in their work.

 I’ve been asked lately by a lot of fellow editors and filmmakers what specific plugins I use.
 I wanted to share with you my favorite free plugins for Adobe Premiere Pro and Adobe After Effects.
 I use many of these on a daily basis…and because they are free, I can take them with me and install on any system and not worry about serial numbers or registrations or footage not rendering due to missing plugins.

-There is a time and place for complicated or expensive effects but for most tasks…I lean on a core of common and simple effects that do most of the work.
+There is a time and place for complicated or expensive effects but for most tasks I lean on a core of common and simple effects that do most of the work.

 David Fincher’s editors Angus Wall and Kirk Baxter are both 2-time Academy Awards Film Editing Winners for The Social Network and The Girl With the Dragon Tattoo.
 They utilize an ironclad workflow forged over years of experimentation that obviously works quite well but is also always evolving.
 The mastermind who keeps their workflow working smoothly is their Assistant Editor, Tyler Nelsen.
 His knowledge base is as deep as it gets and he is always looking for ways to streamline and optimize the workflow.

 Creative Impatience also offer a Power Window plugin and a Vignette plugin that were both updated recently for faster performance inside Premiere Pro.
-Highly recommended.

 UPDATE: Creative Impatience has added Temperature – a free plugin that lets you quickly adjust color temperature.

-UPDATE: JARLE’s PRESET version 3.0 is now available.
+UPDATE: JARLE’s PRESET version 4.0 is now available.
 98 presets for free!

 FILM IMPACT Transitions

 This is a free download pack that has 4 free transitions and 6 demos that you can buy later if you want.
 Premiere has excellent stock transitions (Film Dissolve is my favorite) but for anything flashier or more intricate (some may say cheesy, but I’ve snuck a Star Wipe into a broadcast ad before!) these 4 free transitions give you a nice option to have inside Premiere that saves you a trip to After Effects using Dynamic Link.

 BTW…these effects also show up in Premiere Pro if you hold the shift button on launch to refresh the effects list.

 These 19 After Effects presets cover a lot of varied ground and have helped me in both simple and complicated situations.
 They are an amazing resource.

 VFXBRO – Camera Shake

-In the regular Camera Shake plugin…there are 6 distinct handheld settings that can adjusted to whatever amount you like.
+In the regular Camera Shake plugin there are 6 distinct handheld settings that can be adjusted to whatever amount you like.
 I used this plugin on a film I directed and edited that won the 2012 Adobe Film Festival.
 It turned static, green screen comp shots, into living and breathing, believable handheld footage.
 The Pro Camera Shake version of this plugin allows for 3D movements that follow the optical physics and science of real motion and parallax when applied to computer-generated assets.

-I created this free plugin to use on your HD or 4K footage to emulate the look and feel of the Panavision 40mm anamorphic lens made famous by Wes Anderson in most of his films.
-The plugin duplicates the image warp, blurred corners, 2.39 aspect ratio and slight vignette of the famous lens for a vintage film feel.
+I created this free plugin for use on your HD or 4K footage to emulate the look and feel of the Panavision 40mm anamorphic lens made famous by Wes Anderson in his films.
+The plugin duplicates the image warp, blurred corners, 2.39 aspect ratio and slight vignette of the famous lens which is used for a vintage film feel.

 DOWNLOAD VASHIMORPHIC 40 HERE

 Light Leaks have been very popular over the last couple years and they add a pleasing vintage and organic feel to any project that could benefit from their use.
 There are many computer generated Light Leak plugins and presets…but the real deal always feels better.
 Try them out and let me know how they work for you…

 Free Light Leaks

 Thank you again for taking the time to visit my blog and read my ramblings.
 I hope you found some helpful information and some solid assets that you can use to make your projects look more professional and more realistic.
-Remember…all the plugins above came from the generosity of passionate filmmakers and companies that enjoy in giving back to the community.
+Remember…all the plugins above came from the generosity of passionate filmmakers and companies that enjoy giving back to the community.